 Working with animals can be an incredibly fulfilling, joyful and rewarding experience.
 Not only can you work closely with adorable and fascinating breeds, but you can also speak on their behalf.
 Helping people to better understand their needs and advocating for fair and appropriate treatment.
 Enabling them to live safely and comfortably alongside humans.

-It’s no surprise that animal related careers are a popular choice.
+It’s no surprise that animal-related careers are a popular choice.
 Many people are extremely fond of and enjoy being around both domestic and wild animals.

-Meaning no matter how much time you have to invest beforehand, you can retrain for an animal related career.
+Meaning no matter how much time you have to invest beforehand, you can retrain for an animal-related career.

 Animal Welfare Officer